Unhosted-Wallet/docs/docs/developers/StratModules.md

 ### Approval Mechanism

-However, the module strategy factory is permissionless, allowing anyone to deploy their strategy with their handler implementation and add it to their wallet.
-Nonetheless, unhosted comes with its own approval mechanism, ensuring that only modules that have undergone security checks are displayed.
+However, the module strategy is permissionless, enabling anyone to add their strategy contract and adding them to their wallet, Unhosted incorporates its approval mechanism.
+This ensures that only modules with verified security measures are provided to our users.
+Moving forward, we plan to adopt [ERC7484](https://eips.ethereum.org/EIPS/eip-7484) (Registries and Adapters for Smart Accounts) to validate the security of our on-chain strategies.
 This precaution is in place to prevent the addition of malicious code to users' wallets.